Still on our way…

 - succeed internationally, with base in local, regional and national work.

-In 2020, Hanne and Ketil relaunched their joint artistic project under the name of The Tramp Theatre.
-Because we`re still on our way.
+We relaunched our joint artistic business under the name of Landstryker (The Tramp) in 2020.
+Because we`re on our way!

 (born 12 March 1973 in Skien) is a Norwegian actor, director and producer.